Propane in France: providers, tariffs and getting started

 Quickly find and compare the best offers for your business or home.

-Alpiq is a Swiss electricity supplier known for consistently offering prices below the regulated tariff in France.
-What sets it apart is its award-winning French-based customer service and a long history of reliability.
+Alpiq is a Swiss electricity supplier known for offering prices that are always below the regulated tariffs in France.
+What sets Alpiq apart is its consistently high-rated French-based customer service, recognized by multiple industry awards.

 Comparison based on household consumption of 5,700 kWh per year and a 6 kVA power rating in Toulouse.
 This table only shows offers with available prices under standard tariff options.
 Some offers have specific conditions (dual-only, Linky-only, etc.) which make them harder to compare with standard plans.
 Learn more about the Selectra Score.